David Bowie’s Adventures with the Doctor

 In the following issue, the Doctor, Alice and Jones visit a space station in the future.
 John Jones has already begun his transformation by then, no longer drab in appearance but casually dressed and sporting a hairstyle more reflective of the 1960s.
 Being in space and circling a planet far different from Earth, meanwhile, allows the seeds of future songs to take root as well.
 “It’s like I’m sitting in a tin can, far above the world,” John Jones begins to sing.
 “Not-planet-Earth is orange, and there’s nothing I can rhyme with orange.”

 The lyrics are obviously derived from “Space Oddity,” David Bowie’s first big hit.
-Bowie recorded the initial demo of the song in January of 1969 and his record label released it on July 11 in the hopes of cashing in on the upcoming Moon landing of Apollo 11.
-Stanley Kubrick’s 2001: A Space Odyssey had been released the year before and its influence on David Bowie was far greater than a mere parody of its title.
+Bowie recorded the initial demo of the song in January of 1969 and his record label released it in July in the hopes of cashing in on the upcoming Moon landing of Apollo 11.
+Stanley Kubrick’s 2001: A Space Odyssey, meanwhile, premiered the year before and its influence on David Bowie was far greater than a mere parody of its title.
 He saw the film multiple times, usually stoned, and was already a fan of sci-fi author Arthur C. Clarke, who wrote the initial story that 2001 was based on.

 Bowie had previously ventured into science fiction songwriting on his first album with “We Are Hungry Men” – which takes place in a dystopian future where Earth’s population has skyrocketed – but it was Space Odyssey that showed how his love for sci-fi could be used as inspiration.